- 1 Terrarium position

 This Podangis dactyloceras specimen was very kindly given to me by a friend.
 Podangis dactyloceras is a very special orchid, which produces amazing, translucent white flowers.

-Phalaenopsis gibbosa is such a dear little orchid, its flowers are so charming.
-I have added these two photographs, which include a British five pence piece next to one of this Phalaenopsis gibbosa specimen’s flowers, to enable you to see the diminutive size of this lovely miniature orchid’s blooms.
+Phalaenopsis thailandica is such a dear little orchid, its flowers are so charming.
+I have added these two photographs, which include a British five pence piece next to one of this Phalaenopsis thailandica specimen’s flowers, to enable you to see the diminutive size of this lovely miniature orchid’s blooms.

 Other articles that may interest you…………….